zafarmaira259-beep/AI-AUTOMATION/README.md

 ## ai agent

-on this workflow we use ON CHAT TRIGGER , then we use AI AGENT .With AI AGENT we use GROQ CHAT MODEL as sub node.
+On this workflow we use ON CHAT TRIGGER , then we use AI AGENT .With AI AGENT we use GROQ CHAT MODEL as sub node.

-we can chat with it Ai Agent recieves it but it don't memorize our chat .So to memorize it our chat
+We can chat with it , Ai Agent recieves our chat but it doesn't memorize our chat .So to memorize it our chat ,we use simple memory trigger node.

 ![wokrflow of AI GROQ model](images/workflow.PNG)